-Economics affects our daily lives in both obvious ways and more subtle ways.
+Economics affects our daily lives in both obvious and subtle ways.
 From an individual perspective, economics frames many choices we have to make about work, leisure, consumption and how much to save.
-Our lives are also influenced by broader economic trends, such as inflation, interest rates and economic growth.
-Force we have little control over but can change our lives.
+Our lives are also influenced by macro-economic trends, such as inflation, interest rates and economic growth.

 Economic choices – opportunity cost